Amy VanScoy

 How do practitioners conceptualize their work?

 Building on my studies of the experience of reference and information service (RIS) for practioners, my current work articulates the varying conceptualizations of RIS across library environments and different cultures.
-I am currently finishing a paper developed during my sabbatical research in South Africa and Slovenia called "Using Q methodology to understand conflicting conceptualizations of reference and information service".
-You can read the work that this paper builds on here:

 • Bossaller, J., Burns, C. S. & VanScoy, A. (2017).
 Reconceiving time in reference and information services work: A qualitative secondary analysis.
 Journal of Documentation, 73(1), 2-17.